-Figure 5 illustrates how handoff efficiency affects duration.
-We assume for the moment that the labor resources at each site are fixed and equal and that only cross-site coordination is needed for handoff.
-For example, a handoff efficiency of 90 percent means that 90 percent of a developer's day is productive and that a total of 10 percent (on both the sending and receiving side) is devoted to handoff activities.
-In the one-site configuration of Figure 5 (the baseline) there is no handoff, therefore duration is unaffected by handoff efficiency.
-If we added one more site with an FTS arrangement, then we would have doubled the speed, but only if the handoff efficiency was 100 percent.
-As the handoff efficiency declines, the gains in speed by adding further sites also decline because we are introducing cross-site coordination costs.
-Hence, our next two propositions are:
+Figure 5 illustrates how hand-off efficiency affects duration.
+We assume for the moment that the labor resources at each site are fixed and equal and that only cross-site coordination is needed for hand-off.
+For example, a hand-off efficiency of 90% means that 90% of a developer's day is productive and that a total of 10% (on both the sending and receiving side) is devoted to hand-off activities.
+In the 1-site configuration of Figure 5 (the baseline) there is no hand-off, therefore duration is unaffected by hand-off efficiency.
+If we added one more site with an FTS arrangement then we would have doubled the speed, but only if the hand-off efficiency was 100%.
+As the hand-off efficiency declines, the gains in speed by adding further sites also decline because we are introducing cross-site coordination costs.
+Hence the two propositions:

-Proposition 7: As handoff efficiency increases, so does FTS development speed.

-Proposition 8: Increasing the number of FTS sites that have low handoff efficiency leads to decreasing marginal improvements in duration speed.
+Proposition 7: As hand-off efficiency increases, so does FTS development speed.
+Proposition 8: Increasing the number of FTS sites that have low hand-off efficiency leads to decreasing marginal improvements in duration speed.

-We make a few more comments about assumptions and factors that influence handoff efficiency:
+We make a few more comments about assumptions and factors that influence hand-off efficiency:

-- Handoff failures.
-A handoff failure occurs when the receiving site fails to understand the work in progress sent by the previous site, which is more likely when team members have less shared knowledge [16]. - Variable handoff time.
-With each added site (e.g., going from three to four sites), there is cumulatively an increasing amount of information that needs to be conveyed and received. - Unequal handoff effort for sender and receiver.
-It takes time $t_a$ to prepare and process a day's work for the sender, and it takes $t_b$ for the receiver to process and comprehend this work.
-It is unlikely that $t_a = t_b$ .
+- Hand-off failures.
+A hand-off failure occurs when the receiving site fails to understand the work-in-progress sent by the previous site, which is more likely when team members have less shared knowledge [17]. - Variable hand-off time.
+With each added site (e.g. going from three to four sites) there is cumulatively an increasing amount of information that needs to be conveyed and received. - Unequal hand-off effort for sender and receiver.
+It takes time t_a to prepare and process a day's work for the sender and it takes t_b for the receiver to process and comprehend this work.
+It is unlikely that $t_a = t_b$.

-Within-Site Coordination Time

-From this point we relax the simplifying assumption about labor resources that we used in the prior subsection and in Figure 5 and assume a scenario in which there is a fixed number of people across sites, regardless of the number of sites.
-Thus, by splitting the human resources into two or more sites, the overall impact is to reduce the number of members in each site's subteam so that, per Brooks's law, the coordination time needed within each site decreases because of reduced task dependency links requiring communication [1].
+Within-Site Coordination Time.
+From this point we relax the simplifying assumption about labor resources that we used in the prior subsection and in Figure 5 and assume a scenario in which there is a fixed amount of people across sites, regardless of the number of sites.
+Thus, by splitting the human resources into two or more sites, the overall impact is to reduce the number of members in each site's sub-team so that, per Brooks' Law, the coordination time needed within each site decreases because of reduced task dependency links requiring communication [1].

 Recall that the number of possible coordination links among n members in a team is (n/2)(n-1).
 By splitting a team into s sites, the number of links inside each site is reduced.
-That is, a team of n developers distributed across s sites will result in s subteams of size n/s.
-Therefore, the number of possible within-site dependency links within one subteam will be (n/2s)(n/s - 1) and the total number of links for all s sites will be s(n/2s)(n/s - 1).
+That is, a team of n developers distributed across s sites will result in s sub-teams of size n/s.
+Therefore, the number of possible within-site dependency links within one sub-team will be (n/2s)(n/s-1) and the total number of links for all s sites will be s(n/2s)(n/s-1).
 The difference in the total number of links between 1 site and s sites is exponential.
-Hence,
+Hence: